-All other fees for the years ended December 31, 2019 and 2018 consisted of fees billed by PricewaterhouseCoopers LLP primarily for research software licensing.
-All fees billed in this category for the years ended December 31, 2019 and 2018 were preapproved by the Audit Committee.
+All other fees for the years ended December 31, 2020 and 2019 consisted of fees billed by PricewaterhouseCoopers LLP primarily for research software licensing.
+All fees billed in this category for the years ended December 31, 2020 and 2019 were preapproved by the Audit Committee.

-In addition to the above services, for the year ended December 31, 2019, PricewaterhouseCoopers LLP billed \$63,400 for a mortgage servicing report that was reimbursed by an outside mortgage company, directly billed certain trusts for which a subsidiary of M&T was the trustee \$328,600 for tax return preparation services, and directly billed certain investment funds sponsored by a subsidiary of M&T a total of \$411,175 for audit services and Form 5500 preparation fees.
-Likewise, for the year ended December 31, 2018, PricewaterhouseCoopers LLP billed \$61,550 for a mortgage servicing report that was reimbursed by an outside mortgage company, directly billed certain trusts, for which a subsidiary of M&T was the trustee, \$79,500 for tax return preparation services, and directly billed certain investment funds sponsored by a subsidiary of M&T a total of \$419,886 for audit services and Form 5500 preparation fees.
+In addition to the above services, for the year ended December 31, 2020, PricewaterhouseCoopers LLP billed \$65,300 for a mortgage servicing report that was reimbursed by an outside mortgage company, and directly billed certain investment funds sponsored by a subsidiary of M&T a total of \$254,186 for tax return preparation services, audit services and Form 5500 preparation fees.
+Likewise, for the year ended December 31, 2019, PricewaterhouseCoopers LLP billed \$63,400 for a mortgage servicing report that was reimbursed by an outside mortgage company, directly billed certain trusts, for which a subsidiary of M&T was the trustee, \$328,600 for tax return preparation services, and directly billed certain investment funds sponsored by a subsidiary of M&T a total of \$411,175 for audit services and Form 5500 preparation fees.

 The Audit Committee has determined that PricewaterhouseCoopers LLP's provision of professional services is compatible with maintaining its independence.
-No fees were billed, and no services were provided by PricewaterhouseCoopers LLP during 2019 and 2018 for financial information systems design and implementation.
-No other fees were billed for any other services and no other services were provided by PricewaterhouseCoopers LLP for the years ended December 31, 2019 and 2018.
+No fees were billed, and no services were provided by PricewaterhouseCoopers LLP during 2020 and 2019 for financial information systems design and implementation.
+No other fees were billed for any other services and no other services were provided by PricewaterhouseCoopers LLP for the years ended December 31, 2020 and 2019.